-The Surety Association of Georgia formed the Advisory Committee to defend itself and its Members from attacks against the use of corporate suretyship in the State of Georgia.
+The Surety Association of Georgia formed the Legislative Committee to defend itself and its Members from attacks against the use of corporate suretyship in the State of Georgia.

 Governance and Overview

-The Advisory Committee will consist of six voting and/or associate members of the Association.
+The Legislative Committee will consist of voting and/or associate members of the Association.
 These members will serve on a volunteer annual basis as long as they are active participants of the Committee and Association.
 In the fourth quarter each year, the incumbent SAOG President will be responsible for appointing Committee members for the next calendar year.
-The Committee will consist of three Senior Advisors and three Associate Advisors.
+The Committee will consist of Senior Advisors and Associate Advisors.
 Senior Advisors must have a minimum of 10 years industry experience.
 Associate Advisors must have a minimum of 2 years industry experience.
-The three Senior and three Associate Advisors must consist of agent(s)/broker(s) and company representative(s), but may also include an SAOG associate member.
-Ideally, the Advisory Committee will have a mix of members who deal with contract surety and commercial surety.
+The Senior and Associate Advisors must consist of agent(s)/broker(s) and company representative(s), but may also include an SAOG associate member.
+Ideally, the Legislative Committee will have a mix of members who deal with contract surety and commercial surety.
 The Senior Advisors will select one among themselves as the chairperson for the Committee.
-One of the two Senior Advisors not selected as chairperson will be the point of contact for the SFAA, and the other the point of contact for the NASBP.
+One of the Senior Advisors not selected as chairperson will be the point of contact for the SFAA, and another the point of contact for the NASBP.

 Ed Ward – firstname.lastname@example.org